NBISweden/AGAT/docs/gxf.md

 ### GFF3
 (2004)

-GFF3 addresses several shortcomings in its predecessor GFF2.
-Actually it addresses the most common extensions to GFF, while preserving back-ward compatibility with previous formats.
-It has been conceptualized by by **Lincoln Stein**.
+GFF3 addresses several shortcomings in its predecessor, GFF2.
+Actually it addresses the most common extensions to GFF, while preserving backward compatibility with previous formats.
+It has been conceptualized by **Lincoln Stein**.
 [The First specification draft](https://web.archive.org/web/20031207182031/http://song.sourceforge.net:80/gff3.shtml) I found is from 10 September 2003 (version 1.00rc1).
 [The first offical specification](http://rice.bio.indiana.edu:7082/annot/gff3.html) is the version 1 published the 30 September 2004.

 Last updated the 26 February 2013 with version 1.23.
 Here is the last description of the specifications: [https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)